 Work sharing gives businesses the option of reducing the hours and wages of their employees instead of laying them off.
 Workers with reduced wages and hours are then eligible for partial unemployment benefits to help make up the lost wages.

 While work sharing benefits do not fully replace lost income, the employee’s take home pay is much higher with work sharing than it is with unemployment insurance.
 For example, consider a worker who typically earns $800/week.
-Laid off, his weekly earnings fall to $400 per week, the amount he would be eligible to collect in unemployment benefits.
-Under work sharing, working four days per week and collecting one-fifth of full unemployment benefits, his weekly income is $720, 80% higher than if he had been laid off.
+Laid off, their weekly earnings fall to $400 per week, the amount they would be eligible to collect in unemployment benefits.
+Under work sharing, working four days per week and collecting one-fifth of full unemployment benefits, their weekly income is $720, 80% higher than if they had been laid off.

 Paying out work sharing benefits puts no more strain on a state’s unemployment trust fund than paying out full unemployment benefits.
 While more employees collect benefits, they are only collecting a fraction of the benefits they would collect if they were laid off.
 For example, if a business with 100 employees earning an average wage of $800/week needs to reduce labor costs by 20% for a time, they could lay off 20 employees.
 Those employees would then collect a total of $8,000/week in employment benefits.
 Or the business could, under work sharing, have each employee work 4 days a week, and collect work sharing benefits on the 5th day.
 The total benefits paid would still equal $8,000, the only difference is that all the employees got to stay on the job.
 Further, the U.S. Department of Labor has found that work sharing does not appear to have any significant impact on state UI trust funds.